 Be nice.
 Or else.

-Co-Founder and VP of Design at NationBuilder Joined almost 5 years ago via an invitation from Kelly S.
+Co-Founder and VP of Design at NationBuilder Joined about 5 years ago via an invitation from Kelly S.

 I agree - my team switched from InVision to Marvel about a year ago because the whole experience felt faster and more streamlined.
 We've been happy with it.

 Totally agree with this.
 As someone who hires/runs a design team, it's always been striking to observe the endless ways designer choose to label themselves.
 I've discovered, unsurprisingly, that no label truly means the same thing to anyone.